 Radial vs. Femoral Access in IO Procedures

-with Dr. Jason Iannuccilli and Dr. Chris Beck
+with Dr. Jason Iannuccilli and Dr. Christopher Beck

 Dr. Jason Iannuccilli is a practicing interventional radiologist with Rhode Island Medical Imaging.